HackaHealth-Geneva/ChiaraSelect2Speak/readme.md

 The service was compiled with Android Studio 4.0.1

 # ToDo
-Some ideas for improvement are provided below.
+Some ideas for improvement are given below.

 ## OCR
 - "Intelligent" speaking-out-loud of text "around" the user-selected area of interest